joejag/talk-mob_programming_and_lego/notes/parts/0_intro.md

 # Glasgow

-Glasgow is my home.
-It's the largest city in Scotland.
-And a very cool place.
-But there's no need to visit as we made a smaller tourist version called, erm, Edinburgh just down the road.

-And it's home to a car dealer called Arnold Clark, which is where our story begins.
+Glasgow is my home and it's home to a car dealer called Arnold Clark, which is where our story begins.

 # Car keys